Naseefnf/DataScience-Learning-Roadmap/README.md

 If you're passionate about learning Data Science, use this as an outline — explore deeper topics, experiment with datasets, and keep building projects as you go.

 ## ⚡ Contribution
-This is a learning roadmap, but if you have ideas, improvements, or suggestions — feel free to open an issue or pull request.
+This is a learning roadmap, but if you have ideas,improvements, or suggestions — feel free to open an issue or pull request.
 Let's grow together as data enthusiasts!

 ## 🧠 Final Note
 This repository is not a finished product — it's a living roadmap that grows every week.